What California Employees Need to Know About Workplace Retaliation

 Many California workers experience negative retaliatory treatment in the workplace.

 California has laws preventing retaliation against employees, but many are still demoted or fired anyway for participating in legal acts.

-You file a lawsuit for damages that were a result of the discrimination, your employer learns of the lawsuit, and you’re “let go” the next day.
+Once you have confirmation from an employment lawyer, you should file a lawsuit for damages that were a result of the discrimination.
+However, if your employer learns of the lawsuit, and you’re “let go” with a vague reason, that is retaliation.